scylladb/scylla-stress-orchestrator/README.md

 ```

 Copy the directory ec2-generic from the scylla-stress-orchestrator.
 This contains an example Terraform configuration
-of a complete Scylla cluster including load generator.
+of a complete Scylla cluster including load generators.
 This is where you can change the configuration of your test
 environment e.g. the instance type, the number of machines etc.

-Call
+TO generate the public/private keypair, call the following:
 ```
 make_key
 ```
-This will generate a public/private keypair.
 These keys are needed to login to the create EC2-instances.

 Create a properties.yml file containing
 ```